ABALearn/aba_asp/ecai2024/README.txt

     [innocent(mary),innocent(bob)],
     [innocent(david),innocent(john)]).

-The predicate aba_asp/3 invokes ASP-ABAlearn_B on the learning problem specified in './ecai2024/ASP-ABAlearn_B/03_innocent.bk'.
+The predicate aba_asp/3 invokes ASP-ABAlearn_B on the Learning problem specified in './ecai2024/ASP-ABAlearn_B/03_innocent.bk'.
 The second and third arguments specify the positive and negative example, respectively.